downshift-js/downshift/README.md

 | `isOpen`           | `boolean`         | the menu open state                            |
 | `selectedItem`     | `any`             | the currently selected item input              |

-### State Props

-You can pass some props which normally the `downshift` will manage for you.
-If you pass these props, then they become "controlled" props.
-In this situation, `downshift` will no longer update them directly and will instead call your `onStateChange` handler and expect you to update them.
-This can be useful if you want to control the component externally (like selecting an item from another part of the UI).

-State Props are labeled above with **state prop**

 ## Examples

 Examples exist on [codesandbox.io][examples]: